 You can use variations of this practice all day long to shift your mood, any time.
 In fact, you can use it to transform your child's happiness set-point,

 Just find three things you're grateful for about your child.
-Really appreciate those things in your own mind, and express them, as specifically as you
+Express them to your child, as specifically as you can.

 "You worked so hard on that....you must be so proud of yourself!”